mill1000/midea-msmart/README.md

 ```

 #### Device Discovery
-A new discovery module can discover and return ready-to-use device objects from the network.
-A single device can be discovered by IP or hostname with the `discover_single` method.

-__Note: V3 devices are automatically authenticated via the Midea cloud.__
+Automatically discover devices on the local network or an individual device by IP or hostname.

 ```python
 from msmart.discover import Discover